nhaouari/CRATE/README.md

 # Get started

-When you open such [link](http://nhaouari.github.io/CRATE), you should see in menu *Guide me!*, just click on it, and follow the steps.
+Check our online demo in the following link:  [link](http://nhaouari.github.io/CRATE), then you should see in top menu *Guide me!*, just click on it, and follow the steps.

 # Acknowledgments